Frequently Asked Questions

 Study your course map and elevation to best prepare for a spectacular trail race experience and meet the cut-off times.

-Yes.
-There will be a few stations with water, gel packs, and salt tablets, snacks, and basic first aid if needed.
-At the finish line there will be water, fruit and food.
-We recommend you carry either a water bottle and/or hydration pack.
+Each station will have water, electrolytes by our sponsor Gnarly Nutrition, chews, gels, salt tablets, sweet and salty snacks, and basic first aid if needed.
+There will be water, fruit, and food at the finish line.
+We recommend you carry either a water bottle and/or a hydration pack.
 Study the course maps to know where station locations are for your distance.

 Proper hydration is essential when running any distance, but especially on trail races.
 One of the greatest dangers for runners is completing the race in a dehydrated state.
 We encourage runners to plan on being hydrated throughout the event.